Kesko: Car trade

 K-Auto represents the leading brands in their market area and are responsible for the sales and after-sales services of these brands either through their own or dealer network.
 The dealer network is complemented by a network of contract service centres.

+The division also comprises leisure trade and the chains Intersport and Budget Sport.

 Market share and competitors

 In 2014, Kesko's market share in food trade in Finland was 33.1% (Nielsen).
 At that point, Kesko's competitors in food trade in 2014 were S Group (45.7%), Lidl (7.6%), Suomen Lähikauppa (6.8%), and M chain stores (Nielsen).
 Kesko later acquired Suomen Lähikauppa in 2016 and the deal increased Kesko's share of the market to about estimated 40%.

-In 2019 Nielsen report, Kesko's market share was estimated to be 36.5%.
+In 2019 Nielsen report, Kesko's market share in grocery trade was estimated to be 36.5%.

 Acquisition of Suomen Lähikauppa

 In April 2016 Kesko completed the acquisition of a competitor Suomen Lähikauppa's stores.
 In the deal, Kesko acquired all the Valintatalo and Siwa stores.
 However the Finnish Competition and Consumer Authority (FCCA) approved the acquisition with a condition that Kesko must sell at least 60 of the stores to competitors.
 All the Siwas and Valintatalos have been rebranded as K-Market stores as of 2017.
 The total number of stores owned by Suomen Lähikauppa before the acquisition was 643 and it employed 4100 employees.
 In the same acquisition Kesko also was initially obligated to keep using Tuko Logistics Cooperative as the main supplier for the bought stores for 18 months, but FCCA later revoked this decision on appeal.